 - Tainan day 3: visit the National Museum of Taiwan.

-Things to do in Tainan: itinerary day 1
+What to do in Tainan: itinerary day 1

 After our excellent experience cycling around Kaohsiung, we decided to continue our explorations by bike in Tainan as well (more about the bike rental system in Tainan in the transport section below).